Umesh Chandra Banerjee: Career

+"The controversy surrounding the Banerjee Committee report on the Godhra incident highlights the need to develop high-quality scientific institutions that could help the judiciary arrive at the truth.

+Indian polity cannot sink lower.
+The debate over former Supreme Court Judge U.C.
+Banerjee's report on the Godhra train tragedy of 2002 is proof that many elements in our public life will not hesitate to exploit the deaths of innocent citizens to their advantage.
+What is more unfortunate is that a former Judge of the highest court in the land is caught in the crossfire between political adversaries determined to capitalise on the loss of 59 lives."

-Even as a special court in Ahmedabad on February 23, 2011 accepted the conspiracy theory in the burning of S7 coach of the Sabarmati Express, a theory validated by the Nanavati Commission in its final report, Banerjee told the press that he stood by his inquiry's conclusions "200%".
+However, even as a special court in Ahmedabad on February 23, 2011 accepted the Nanavati Commission report regarding the Godhra train burning that it was a well planned conspiracy to kill Hindus returning from Ayodhya, Banerjee told the press that he stood by his inquiry's conclusions "200%".

 "I stand by my report 200% that it was an accidental fire in a coach of the Sabarmati Express at Godhra station on February 27, 2002, and I will not deviate from that," he told PTI.
 He said he had prepared his inquiry report after extensively going into all aspects and examining 80 witnesses before finalising his conclusion.
 To a question, he said his report was never guided by any political considerations and was strictly based on evidences.